ideasman42/the_joy_of_life_drawing/book.rst

 Session 18: Violins, Hats and Other Props
 -----------------------------------------

-Refer to illustration below, .....Johan rests here on cool cushions with his violin, the last 20 minute pose on a fine, warm day.
-I worked from the Outside - In for this composition, being aware of proportion, continually scanning distances with my eyes only, between body arts, the Violin and Bow.
+Refer to illustration below, ....'Johan' rests here on cool cushions with his violin, the last 20 minute pose on a fine, warm day.
+I worked from the 'Outside - In' for this composition, being aware of proportion, continually scanning distances with my eyes only, between body arts, the Violin and Bow.
 Note the hands and fingers becoming larger when nearer our view.
 The model with his or her props, very often may establish a mood for the Life  Drawing Session.
-Here, Johan? interesting beard, baldness and Tattoos (not shown), and cushions allowed me create this peaceful scene.
+Here, Johan's interesting beard, baldness and Tattoos (not shown), and cushions allowed me create this peaceful scene.

 .. image:: images/ldb_59a.png
    :width: 60%
    :align: center

 Fig .
-1. Johan with Violin......
+1. 'Johan with Violin'......
 Graphite only......January 2001

 Page 50